WWRP Societal and Economic Research Applications

 The members introduce themselves

-Adriaan Perrels (PhD environmental economics) works in the Finnish Meteorological Institute as Research Professor, studying the economic consequences of climate change and the valuation of weather and climate services.
+Dr Adriaan Perrels (PhD environmental economics) works in the Finnish Meteorological Institute as Research Professor, studying the economic consequences of climate change and the valuation of weather and climate services.
 Throughout his research career in the Netherlands and Finland his work area clustered around energy economics, infrastructure economics and environmental economics, involving both model-based explorative studies, as well as ex-ante and ex-post policy evaluations.
 Since the mid-nineties evaluation of climate policy took a growing share of the pie.
-The last 11 years he focused ever more on climate change impacts and adaptation in Finland, Europe and Globally.
-Among his 200+ publications are over 40 peer reviewed articles and books. https://scholar.google.com/citations?user=3RTTdicAAAAJ https://en.ilmatieteenlaitos.fi/weather-and-climate-change-impact-research
+Last 11 years he focused ever more on climate change impacts and adaptation in Finland, Europe and Globally.
+Among his 200+ publications are over 40 peer-reviewed articles and books. https://scholar.google.com/citations?user=3RTTdicAAAAJ https://en.ilmatieteenlaitos.fi/weather-and-climate-change-impact-research

-Coleen Vogel is Distinguished Professor attached to the Global Change Institute at the University of the Witwatersrand, in Johannesburg, South Africa.
-She has extensive experience working in climate change variability (droughts in particular) and in climate chnage in Africa and southern Africa.
-She has been the past Chair of the Human Dimesnions programme of the former global change programmes.
+Dr Coleen Vogel is a Distinguished Professor attached to the Global Change Institute at the University of the Witwatersrand, in Johannesburg, South Africa.
+She has extensive experience working in climate change variability (droughts in particular) and in climate change in Africa and southern Africa.
+She has been the past Chair of the Human Dimensions programme of the former global change programmes.
 She has also been actively involved in Future Earth particularly at the southern African level and in Africa.
 She has assisted South Africa in the development of their Disaster Management legislation.
 She is currently the Chair of the Global Change Scientific Committee of the NRF and DSI in the country.
-She is working in the climate chnage decision mkaing context where she is focussing on the City of Johannesburg, engaging with activists and the business community and also a strong keeness and interest in young change agents at all levels (local and international).
+She is working in the climate change decision making context where she is focussing on the City of Johannesburg, engaging with activists and the business community and also a strong keenness and interest in young change agents at all levels (local and international).